ilanazane/ilanazane.github.io/docs/_posts/2024-11-07-stock_prediction.md

 ![image]({{site.url}}/assets/images/stock_price_prediction/Figure_3.png)

-This project can be further extended by using machine learning models for more complex forecasting or anomoly detection tasks.
+This project can be further extended by using machine learning models for more complex forecasting or anomaly detection tasks.